thr-ls/gosos/README.md

 ## Contributing

-Contributions are welcome!
+This is a project I built with the set of features I need for my personal use, but any contributions are welcome!
 Please feel free to submit a Pull Request.

 ## Support